praSHAnTH630490/Smart-City-assistant/README.md

 📂 Description of Each Folder

 Folder/File          Purpose
-backend/FastAPI      server with endpoints that talk to the AI model via ngrok frontend/Streamlit   dashboard UI that communicates with FastAPI backend model_colab/Jupyter  notebook that hosts the IBM Granite model using ngrok render.yaml	         Tells Render.com how to deploy the backend README.md	         Overall project guide and documentation requirements.txt	 Lists backend or shared Python dependencies
+backend/FastAPI      server with endpoints that talk to the AI model via localhost frontend/Streamlit   dashboard UI that communicates with FastAPI backend render.yaml	         Tells Render.com how to deploy the backend README.md	         Overall project guide and documentation requirements.txt	 Lists backend or shared Python dependencies